Ertzia

 Ertzia is a monospecific genus in the family Lepidostromataceae (the only family within the fungal order Lepidostromatales).
-The sole species is Ertzia akagerae.
+The sole species is Ertzia akagerae, a basidiolichen.
 The genus was circumscribed in 2014 by Brendan Hodkinson and Robert Lücking.
 Ertzia is distinguished from all other lichenized clavarioid fungi (Multiclavula (Cantharellales), Lepidostroma (Lepidostromatales), and Sulzbacheromyces (Lepidostromatales)) by having a microsquamulose thallus that forms contiguous glomerules (reminiscent of a 'Botrydina-type' thallus) with a cortex of jigsaw puzzle-shaped cells.
 Ertzia akagerae grows on soil in the African tropics.

+Taxonomy

+The genus Ertzia was established by Brendan P. Hodkinson and Robert Lücking in 2014, with E. akagerae as its type, and only, species.
+The genus name honours the lichenologist Damien Ertz for his important contributions to the understanding of lichenized fungi evolution and classification.

+The type species was originally described as Multiclavula akagerae by Fischer and colleagues in 2007, then transferred to Lepidostroma as L. akagerae in 2008, before being designated as the type of the new genus Ertzia in 2014.
+The type specimen was collected in April 2005 from the foot of Mt.
+Mutumba in Akagera National Park, Rwanda, and is housed at the National Botanic Garden of Belgium (BR), with isotypes at KOBL and LG.